 This page/post may contain affiliate links.
 As an Amazon Associate, as well as an affiliate of other programs, this means if you purchase something using these links, I will receive a commission on qualifying purchases at no cost to you!
 For more detailed information, please visit our Affiliate Disclaimer page

-As we continue with our series of the names of God, I’m excited to share one of my favorite of the Lord’s names: Jehovah Jireh.
-The Lord Will Provide or The Lord Who Provides.
+As we continue with our series of the names of God, I’m excited to share one of my favorite of the God’s name: Jehovah Jireh.
+The Lord Will Provide or The Lord Who Provides. (also seen in some translations as Yahweh Yireh)

 (For more on praying over the names of God and why we should study them, see this post).